Structure and dynamics of a multidomain ligand-gated ion channel revealed under acidic conditions

 Abstract

-Ligand-gated ion channels are critical mediators of electrochemical signal transduction across evolution.
+Pentameric ligand-gated ion channels are critical mediators of electrochemical signal transduction across evolution, including key targets of biophysical studies and therapeutic development.
+However, the intrinsically allosteric, polymodal, modular nature of gating in this protein family presents persistent challenges to biophysical characterization.
 The bacterial channel DeCLIC constitutes a provocative model system for structure, function, and dynamics in this family, including a modulatory N-terminal domain (NTD).
-Previous closed structures of DeCLIC support a rationale for its inhibition by calcium; however, properties of its open state remain unclear.
-Here we used cryogenic electron microscopy under acidic conditions to determine a previously unreported conformation of DeCLIC with an expanded pore.
-This structure was relatively stable and permeable in simulations, and agreed with the average low-pH solution structure by small-angle neutron scattering.
-In the absence of calcium, an alternative closed class exhibited dynamic rearrangements in the NTD.
-We propose that our expanded-pore structure corresponds to a functional open state of DeCLIC, while calcium-site and NTD dynamics drive channel closure, providing a detailed template for modulatory mechanisms in the larger channel family.
+Previous closed structures of DeCLIC support a rationale for its inhibition by calcium via a site of conserved relevance in other family members; however, mechanisms of gating in DeCLIC and properties of its open state have remained unclear.
+Here we integrated structure-function methods including cryogenic electron microscopy (cryo-EM), molecular dynamics simulations and small-angle neutron scattering under acidic conditions to characterize a previously unreported conformation of DeCLIC with a fully hydrated pore.
+In contrast to previous structures, the low-pH open conformation captured by cryo-EM was stable and permeable in simulations, and consistent with solution-phase behavior as measured by small-angle scattering.
+We further captured an alternative closed state of the channel, evidently promoted by depletion of modulatory calcium at low pH, exhibiting dynamic rearrangements in the N-terninal domain.
+The expanded-pore structure evidently corresponds to a functional open state of DeCLIC, while calcium-site and NTD dynamics drive channel closure, providing a detailed template for biophysical characterization of modulatory mechanisms in ligand-gated ion channels and related systems.

 Related articles